SEARCH IN WORK

 1. Statewide Map and Demographics: Map New York power plants and visualize demographic data for nearby populations.

-2. Cumulative Vulnerability Index: Compare plants across an Index of environmental, health and socioeconomic burden indicators for populations living nearby.
+2. Cumulative Environmental Justice Index: Compare plants across an Index of environmental, health and socioeconomic burden indicators for populations living nearby.

 3. Individual Plant Demographic View: Search for data on populations living near an individual power plant.